JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 The extra step is that I have to extract the useful data I need from the container `file`.
 Thankfully the [`@unpack`](@ref) macro, or if your are using Julia v1.5 or later, the named decomposition syntax, `(; a, b) = config`, makes unpacking super easy.

 ## `produce_or_load` with hash codes
-As displayed above, [`produce_or_load`](@ref) has a limitation: the filename is what is checked for the existence of the file, i.e., the output of some code.
-However, in some situations you may have crucial differences between outputs that cannot be encoded simply using the filename.
-This is, for example, the case where part of the input to the code is some function.
-Let's say we have a code that has way too many input parameters, all of which are important, but also one of the parameters is a complicated function.
-In this scenario [`savename`](@ref) which is used by default to extract a name for [`produce_or_load`](@ref) is unfitting.
-We can instead use base Julia's `hash` though.
+As displayed above, the default setting of [`produce_or_load`](@ref) uses [`savename`](@ref) to extract the filename from the configuration input.
+This file name is used to check whether the program has run and its output has been saved or not.
+However, in some situations you may have crucial differences between inputs that cannot be encoded simply using [`savename`](@ref).
+This is, for example, the case where part of the input to the code is some function, or the input parameters are so many that [`savename`](@ref) would make a file name larger than what operating systems allow.

+Thankfully, instead of [`savename`](@ref) we can use base Julia's `hash` function as we will illustrate in the following example.

 ```@example customizing
 using DrWatson
 using Random